bZxNetwork/bzx.network_website/ecosystem.md

 [Eidoo](https://eidoo.io/) - Fast, easy, and not only a Multicurrency Wallet: it's a hybrid exchange too.
 It’s Eidoo

+[MEET.ONE Wallet](https://meet.one/) - A multi-chain DeFi wallet allowing you to manage & trade enormous tokens, secure, easy, and convenient.

 ## Exchanges

 [Uniswap](https://uniswap.exchange/)